Filing Your Return -> Pension income tax credit

 Tax Tip: Transfer any unused portion of your pension income tax credit to your spouse.

-What income qualifies as eligible pension income for purposes of the pension income tax credit?
+What are eligible and qualified pension income for purposes of the pension income tax credit?

 Will the spouse get a pension income tax credit when pension income is split with a spouse?

 Completing form T1032 - Step 4 Pension income amount for the pension income tax credit

 Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
 See Reproduction of information from TaxTips.ca